 Planning for the Unexpected: How to Protect Your Business from Downtime

-We’ve all seen the various news reports on organizations that have faced their own challenges with downtime.
+We’ve all seen the many news reports on organizations that have faced their own challenges with downtime.
 Last year, both Southwest Airlines and Delta had to cancel more than two thousand flights from two separate network outages.
-Last September, multiple airlines using the Amadeus Altéa Suite, a customer management system (CMS) for the airline industry, were hit with a worldwide software outage.
+And last September, multiple airlines using a popular customer management system (CMS) for the airline industry, were hit with a worldwide software outage.
 The system disruption led to many delayed flights and frustrated travelers.

 Another major downtime event took place last spring, when a number of websites and applications were “either partially or fully broken” as a result of an Amazon AWS S3 outage.

-Amazon AWS S3 outage affected businesses across various industries, from publishers, retailers, and many others.
-Among the businesses affected by the AWS outage includes Quora, Business Insider, and Slack.
+The Amazon AWS S3 outage affected businesses across various industries, from publishers, retailers, and many others.
+Among the businesses affected by the AWS outage includes popular Q&A site Quora, Business Insider, and workplace chat staple Slack.